Claude Humphrey: All-Pro and Pro Bowl honors

+Coaching

+Humphrey served as a defensive line coach for the Falcons in the 1990s.

 Pro Football Hall of Fame

-Humphrey was a final 15 candidate in 2003, 2005, and 2006.
+Humphrey was a final 15 candidate for induction into the Pro Football Hall of Fame in 2003, 2005, and 2006.
 On August 27, 2008, he was named as one of two senior candidates for the 2009 Hall of Fame election.
 In August 2013, he was named as one of two senior candidates for the 2014 Hall of Fame election.

 In February 2014, Claude Humphrey was elected to the Pro Football Hall of Fame on the senior ballot.

 On August 2, 2014, Humphrey was officially inducted at the Enshrinement Ceremony where his bust, sculpted by Scott Myers, was unveiled.

+Honors

+In addition to the Pro Football Hall of Fame, in 1988 Humphrey was inducted into the Tennessee Sports Hall of Fame.
+In 2008, he was inducted into the Falcons' Ring of Honor.
+In 2012, he was inducted into the Black College Football Hall of Fame.
+He has also been inducted into the Tennessee State University Hall of Fame in 1983, the Georgia Sports Hall of Fame in 2004, the Atlanta Sports Hall of Fame, and his high school's hall of fame.
+Both his TSU and high school jersey numbers have been retired.